sfall-team/sfall/artifacts/scripting/compiler/optimization.md

                                                 -> end
   ```

-- Mark functions with **pure** or **inline** where relevent.
+- Mark functions with `pure` or `inline` where relevent.

-  * 'pure' is a hint to the optimizer that a procedure has no side effects. (i.e. there's no way to tell that it's been called aside from its return value.)
+  * `pure` is a hint to the optimizer that a procedure has no side effects. (i.e. there's no way to tell that it's been called aside from its return value.)
 Pure procedures cannot modify global variables, or call any other procedure that isn't itself pure.
 Functions marked with pure can only be used in expressions (i.e. you cannot use the `call <procedure>` syntax to call them.)
 If there are non-pure terms in an expression, it prevents that expression being considered for dead store removal.
 Where no such optimizations can be performed, or if optimization is disabled, marking a procedure with pure will have no effect on the compiled code.

-  * 'inline' is an instruction to the compiler to replace calls to the marked procedure with a copy of the procedures code instead of having a seperate call.
+  * `inline` is an instruction to the compiler to replace calls to the marked procedure with a copy of the procedures code instead of having a seperate call.
 Inlined procedures cannot use the `return` command, cannot be predefined, and cannot be used as part of an expression.
 Inlining if a procedure is only going to be called once is always a win, but if there are multiple calls to a procedure you will end up bloating the size of the generated code.